PaloAltoNetworks/KIEMPossible/README.md

 - The concurrency limits for AWS and Azure are dynamic (based on CPU), and static for GCP (due to rate limit) - these can be changed by setting the `KIEMPOSSIBLE_LOG_CONCURRENCY` environment variable.
 - Log ingestion is set by default to look back 7 days - this can be changed by setting the `KIEMPOSSIBLE_LOG_DAYS` environment variable.
 - GCP page size for API requesets to Logging API is set at 1,000,000 by default - this can be changed by setting the `KIEMPOSSIBLE_GCP_PAGE_SIZE` environment variable.
-- Once ingestion and processing are finished, the tool will output a list of entities with unused permissions over the last 5 days - this can be changed by setting the `KIEMPOSSIBLE_UNUSED_ENTITY_DAYS` environment variable.
+- Once ingestion and processing are finished, the tool will output a list of entities with unused permissions over the last X days - this is set to 5 be default but can be changed by setting the `KIEMPOSSIBLE_UNUSED_ENTITY_DAYS` environment variable.
 - DISCLAIMER: when ingesting the logs, they are written to a temporary file, and removed once the tool is finished running.
 Depending on the amount of logs, this may take up substantial space on disk.

 ## Requirements